 b.
 Required Concentration Courses

-This course shall provide students with an understanding of different models of social change and the various strategies of public address, including social movements and campaigns that accomplish social change.
-We will specifically explore the rhetorical strategies, tactics, strengths and weaknesses of contemporary movements such as the civil rights movement, the black power movement, the women's movement, the gay and lesbian liberation movements, public health campaigns and the battered women's movement.
-We will then ask how might the battered women's movement develop successful public discourses that advocates their cause, transform public policy, and build or reform public institutions such as the justice system?
-Skills provided: understanding of successful modes of public address and tactics of activism that produce changes in public policy and reform institutional practices.
+This course will provide students with an understanding of different models of social change, including an overview of social movements and campaigns that accomplish social change.
+We will specifically explore the rhetorical strategies, tactics, strengths and weaknesses of contemporary movements such as the civil rights movement, the black power movement, the women's movement, the gay and lesbian liberation movements, public health campaigns, and the battered women's movement.
+Course objectives include understanding how to incorporate social justice into IPV work; understanding historically oppressed communities and the systems/individuals who contribute to oppression; what has worked and what has not worked in social movements, and what it takes to create true change; and the approaches and methods used in community organizing.

 c.
 One Elective Course

 With the assistance and approval of their faculty advisor, students choose one elective.
 The course should support the students academic and/or career goals, with a preferable focus in Nonprofit, Public Management, or Policy (3 semester credit hours).
+Elective courses are offered both online and in-person.
 Examples of potential courses include:

 PUAD 5110 Seminar on Nonprofit Management